3scale/apisonator/README.md

 This command will take care of downloading and building all dependencies.
 Once that is done, the process will be way faster the next time.

-The project's source code will be available in `~/backend` and sync'ed with your local backend directory, so you can edit files in your preferred environment and still be able to run whatever you need inside the Docker container.
+The project's source code will be available in `~/apisonator` and sync'ed with your local apisonator directory, so you can edit files in your preferred environment and still be able to run whatever you need inside the Docker container.

 This Docker container is persistent, so your changes will be kept the next time you enter it.
 If you want to use a temporary, throw-away container you'd just